The WORD Studio is closed for summer. We will reopen in September 2022.

 Your tutors are fellow Laurentians.
 They are your peers.
 They are approachable and friendly.
 They are also highly trained as tutors, having taken a semester-long course on tutoring.
 Each of our tutors have a unique tutoring style—find the tutor who’s right for you!

 We all tutor communication skills across all subjects, but we do have some specialists.
 We have Science Writing specialists—choose the “Science Writing Tutoring” on our scheduling page for those tutors.
-We also have an ESL specialist listed on the main scheduling page.
+We also have an ESOL (English to Speakers of Other Languages) specialist listed on the main scheduling page.

 We are here for everyone—not just those new to college.